List of Chilean submissions for the Academy Award for Best International Feature Film

-As of 2025, Chile was nominated twice, winning once for A Fantastic Woman in 2017.
+As of 2025, Chile has been nominated twice, winning for A Fantastic Woman (2017) directed by Sebastián Lelio.

 Submissions

 The Chilean submission is selected annually by the Consejo del Arte y la Industria Audiovisual, which chooses a nominee for the Spanish Goya Awards at the same time.
 The Goya nominee is usually the same film as the Oscar nominee (1991, 1993, 2001, 2003, 2004, 2006, 2007, 2009) but not always (1990, 2005, 2008, 2012).

-The 2009 race was particularly controversial in Chile when The Maid, one of the most awarded films in Chile's cinematic history, was passed over in favor of a historical drama Dawson Isla 10 by Miguel Littin.
+The 2009 race was particularly controversial, when The Maid, directed by Sebastián Silva and one of the most awarded films in Chile's cinematic history, was passed over in favor of a historical drama Dawson Isla 10 by Miguel Littin.
 The Chilean Cultural Council released a statement in November 2009, defending the decision.

+Pablo Larraín is the most selected filmmaker, with four films submitted, including one nomination for No (2012), which was also the country's first nomination in the category.
+Although the snub of Ema (2019) and El Conde (2023) were met with controversy.
+The latter was nominated for the Academy Award for Best Cinematography.

-The 2020 film The Mole Agent made the shortlist for Best International Feature Film, but ended up being nominated in another category, Best Documentary Feature.
+The documentary The Mole Agent directed by Maite Alberdi, advanced to the December shortlisted semifinalists, but was not nominated, although ended up being nominated for Best Documentary Feature.
+The film also marked the first production directed by a woman to be submitted for the category.

 Below is a list of the films that have been submitted by Chile for review by the academy for the award by year and the respective Academy Awards ceremony.
 All films selected are primary spoken in Spanish.